wataru-usui/vcm-impl/README.md

 Theoretical generality of this method is great, but it leaves a practical concern.
 For small radii of kernel, one needs to cache and gather millions of vertex points, which is a memory-intensive process, in contrast with the vertex connection methods which has a constant space complexity with respect to the simulation size.

+## Implementation
-### Implementation
+### Program Components
+I briefly describe program components worthy of note here.

-For the PRNG, I employed one from the xorshift family, although PCG family seems to be the standard choice for monte carlo ray tracing.
+- For the PRNG, I employed one from the xorshift family, although PCG family seems to be the standard choice for monte carlo ray tracing.

-For accelerating scene traversal, I employed binary bounding volume hierarchy (BVH) and surface area heuristics (SAH) with full sweeping to build the acceleration structure.
+- For accelerating scene traversal, I employed binary bounding volume hierarchy (BVH) and surface area heuristics (SAH) with full sweeping to build the acceleration structure.

-For accelerating gathering process, I employed kd-tree, but uniform grid with locality-sensitive hash (hash grid) is a better choice, as construction and query time complexity is much lower than kd-tree with respect to the number of vertices in the cache.
+- For accelerating gathering process, I employed kd-tree, but uniform grid with locality-sensitive hash (hash grid) is a better choice, as construction and query time complexity is much lower than kd-tree with respect to the number of vertices in the cache.
+The vertex cache is constructed for all threads instead of one cache oer thread, so both construction and gathering is slow.

+### Code Sections
+I briefly describe code sections worthy of note to help understand the codebase here.

+- L#236-281: PRNG (xoroshiro128+).
+- L#283-376: Basic vector maths and reflection/refraction vector transforms.
+- L#382-484: Intersection tests and statistical routines of geometric primitives.
+- L#517-531: Dielectric and conductive fresnel reflection coefficient calculations.
+- L#533-575: Utilities for sampling BRDF by inversion method.
+- L#577-783: Emission distribution functions (I made it up) and BRDF evaluation and sampling.
+- L#797-834: Precalculation of discrete distribution of lights in the scene.
+- L#835-1017: BVH construction by SAH with full sweep and traversal.
+- L#1158-1185: Initial ray sampling for camera and light.
+- L#1227-1294: Scene traversal, path generation and saving vertex infromation.
+- L#1295-1337: Native path tracing.
+- L#1338-1374: kd-tree construction.
+- L#1375-1565: Vertex merging (gathering) process; weight calculations and estimate accumulations.
+- L#1566-1940: Vertex connection process; weight calculations and estimate accumulations.
+- L#1941-2081: Vertex connection and merging.
+- L#2082-2376: Vertex connection process (Another vertex connection process, because weight calculations are different (less) for bidirectional path tracing); weight calculations and estimate accumulations.
+- L#2377-2426: Bidirectional path tracing.
+## Reference
+- (*Light transport simulation with vertex connection and merging*)[https://iliyan.com/publications/VertexMerging]
+- (*Disney's Practical Guide to Path Tracing*)[https://www.youtube.com/watch?v=frLwRLS_ZR0]
+- (*Robust Monte Carlo Methods for Light Transport Simulation*)[https://graphics.stanford.edu/papers/veach_thesis/]
+- (*Physically Based Rendering:From Theory To Implementation*)[https://pbr-book.org/4ed/contents]
+- (*xoshiro / xoroshiro generators and the PRNG shootout*)[https://prng.di.unimi.it/]
+- (*On fast Construction of SAH-based Bounding Volume Hierarchies*)[https://www.sci.utah.edu/~wald/Publications/2007/ParallelBVHBuild/fastbuild.pdf]
+- (*Fast Minimum Storage Ray Triangle Intersectio*)[https://cadxfem.org/inf/Fast%20MinimumStorage%20RayTriangle%20Intersection.pdf]
+- (*The Stanford 3D Scanning Repository*)[https://graphics.stanford.edu/data/3Dscanrep/]